-For example, a spouse earning £170,000 will save £450 a year by transferring an investment paying interest of £1,000 a year to a spouse with income of less than £44,000.
+For example, in 2019/20 a spouse earning £170,000 may save £450 a year by transferring an investment paying interest of £1,000 a year to a spouse who has no savings income and total income of less than £49,000.
 Any such transfer has to be genuine and outright.
 If the asset is chargeable to stamp taxes, there may be a small cost in selling rather than giving.

 There are many complicated investments for 'expert investors'.
 The descriptions above cover the more routine types of savings, and you may want to take detailed advice on the tax consequences of other products.
 For example, some investments in unquoted trading companies may provide a shelter against IHT through 100% Business Property Relief.
 Investing in an unquoted company which is not your employer may qualify for the 10% CGT rate through Investors' Relief.
+However, before investing any large sum it is wise to take advice from a regulated financial adviser.